Travelling Canada With Kids

 Have games, songs and activities prepared in advance and make them fun.
 Bring an iPod loaded with family favourites, a charger and an international adapter.

 Do lots of explaining when your kids ask questions.
-Children don’t care about the scenery, or how nice the weather is, or how high the mountains.
+Children don’t care about the scenery, or how nice the weather is, or how high the mountains are.
 They want to play on the beach, build sandcastles, go swimming, roast marshmallows on a stick and feel comfortable just like at home.

 Laugh and Don’t Show Your Fear

 Things will definitely go wrong sometimes on your trip.
 Count on that.
 Maybe it’s a downpour while you’re out hiking, or a flat tire in the middle of nowhere, or a nuisance bear is settling into your campsite.
 Don’t show fear or uncertainty.
 Try to laugh and keep the young ones in good spirits.
 If you freak out, the little ones will as well.
 You’re the role model, make it fun.

 Main Things To Pack